puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 ## How do I turn off an admission controller?

-The Kubernetes API server flag `disable-admission-plugins` takes a comma-delimited list of admission control plugins to be disabled, even if they are in the list of plugins enabled by default.
+The Kubernetes API server flag `disable-admission-plugins` takes a comma-delimited list of admission control plugins to be turned off, even if they are in the list of plugins enabled by default.

 ```shell
 kube-apiserver --disable-admission-plugins=PodNodeSelector,AlwaysDeny ...